 And then there is Cohen’s use of the word “indifference.”
 Something to be saved from, something love saves him from.
 Indifference is the opposite of conception, the opposite of originating thinking.
 It is a cluttered space of nonprecious things, gone to decay and slipping into ruin, or worse, stasis.

 Someone once asked me why I began to write.
 Simply, to conceive an original thought.
-Although I rarely do.
 A unique permutation of words, sure, but thoughts?
 Most have been long said.
 In fact, that is the point of The Examined Life: to collect and connect those similar points.
-To bind us unmistakably to everything that’s preceded and everything existing.
+To bind us unmistakably to everything that has preceded and everything existing.
+2

 And yet… originality.
 That single point of beginning.
 It happens.
 You do things all day, every day, that have never been done.
 You, have never been done.